V-Sekai-fire/aria-character-core/decisions/166-arc-prize-2025-abstract-reasoning-challenge-solution.md

 **Current Best Performance:** 34% accuracy
 **Our Goal:** Build a competitive ARC solver using Aria's hybrid reasoning architecture

-## Why Aria is Perfect for This

-Aria already has the key components needed for ARC:

-- **Hybrid Planning** - Coordinates multiple solving approaches
-- **Grid Reasoning** - Handles spatial transformations naturally
-- **Pattern Learning** - Discovers rules from examples
-- **Strategy Coordination** - Combines different reasoning methods
-- **Constraint Solving** - Handles complex spatial relationships

 ## Our Approach

-### Simple Version

-Build a super-smart puzzle solver that learns patterns from examples, then uses multiple reasoning strategies working together to solve new puzzles.

-### Technical Version

-Create a computation-first system where massive search discovers grid transformations, pattern learning guides strategy selection, and hybrid planning coordinates learned approaches for interpretable execution.

 ### Key Innovation

 Follow the "Bitter Lesson" - prioritize computation and learning over hand-crafted rules, then channel discoveries through interpretable planning execution.

+**Simple Version:** Build a super-smart puzzle solver that learns patterns from examples, then uses multiple reasoning strategies working together to solve new puzzles.

+**Technical Version:** Create a computation-first system where massive search discovers grid transformations, pattern learning guides strategy selection, and hybrid planning coordinates learned approaches for interpretable execution.

-## Implementation Strategy
+### Implementation Philosophy

 **"Bicycle to Car" Progression:** Build working systems at each stage, starting simple and adding sophistication incrementally.

-**Stage Overview:**

-- **Stages 1-3:** Computational discovery (search, patterns, domain learning)
-- **Stage 4:** Neural reasoning integration (GRPO-fine-tuned models)
-- **Stages 5-7:** Coordination and production readiness
-- **Stages 8+:** Advanced research features (if time permits)

-**Risk Management:** Each stage produces a working ARC solver, so we can submit whatever we achieve by the competition deadline.
+Each stage produces a working ARC solver, so we can submit whatever we achieve by the competition deadline.

-## Success Targets

-- **Minimum Viable:** 5-10% accuracy (basic competitive submission)
-- **Target Performance:** 15-20% accuracy (respectable showing)
-- **Stretch Goal:** 25%+ accuracy (approaching state-of-the-art)

 ## Detailed Implementation

 For complete technical details, see:

 - **ADR-168**: ARC Prize Implementation Plan (12-stage development roadmap)
-- **ADR-169**: ARC Prize Technical Architecture (umbrella apps and integration)
+- **ADR-169**: ARC Prize Technical Architecture (umbrella apps, Aria integration, and computational learning domain)
-- **ADR-170**: ARC Prize Risk Analysis (comprehensive risk assessment)
+- **ADR-170**: ARC Prize Risk Analysis (success targets, failure risks, and mitigation strategies)

 ## Decision